Skip to content

 Best places to see deer rutting

 Every autumn, drama unfolds as male deer lock antlers in competition for females.
-Find out where to visit during deer rutting season to see one of nature's annual spectacles.
+Find out where you can visit during deer rutting season to see one of nature's annual spectacles.

 Fallow deer (Dama dama) grazing on the Crom Estate, County Fermanagh, Northern Ireland.